dftbplus/recipes/docs/transport/carbon2d-trans.rst

     }
   }

-This block is identical to the non-scc calculation as the same task is
+This block is identical to the non-SCC calculation as the same task is
 performed: calculation of Transmission, current and DOS by using the Landauer-Caroli formula.
 The Transmission will be of course be different due to the fact that the ground state charge density is now solution of the SCC